 Table 5.6.
 Adverb/adjective collocates of cultivated (adj.) in metaphoric dataset

-Immediately, the metaphoric set shows a positive pragmatic association amongst the majority of items (intelligent, refined, beautiful).
+Immediately, the metaphoric set shows a semantic preference amongst the majority of items: they appear to reflect positive traits related to human development or improvement (intelligent, refined, beautiful).
 There are also superlatives and items conveying a degree of comparison (highly, more, most, very, every).
 Thus the large majority of adjectival uses of cultivated, in its metaphoric sense, describe a situation of positive and unmatched refinement of a person or their character/perception.
 Highly cultivated, more cultivated and most cultivated are the most frequent collocations; between them, occurring over ten times in every thousand words.
 Refined and beautiful appear most often on the right: in these cases, mostly following and.
 The rest of the items most often occur on the left and modify cultivated directly.
-In the cases of highly, more, most and very the item is always modifying cultivated and conveying a pragmatic association of intensification, which itself creates the semantic association of REFINEMENT.
+In the cases of highly, more, most and very the item is always modifying cultivated and conveying a pragmatic association of intensification, which itself creates the semantic association of refinement.

 Table 5.7 shows the adjectival/adverb collocates for the non-metaphors: